How to get PR in Germany? Sharing personal experience

 I got a reply back from them telling me that the dependents are not eligible to apply for a PR as they need to complete 5 years of stay in Germany as dependents.

-Also, I was told that I will be eligible only in the month of October (2021) and I should ask for an appointment only in the month of August (2021).
+Also, I was told that I would be eligible only in October (2021) and I should ask for an appointment only in August (2021).
 I was sending them emails in March (2021) 😛

 Long story short – I was unable to get a PR while I was in Augsburg as I was not yet eligible for the same.